 Then after I got going, here are the rest:

-Of course none of this would be possible without a dependable vanilla frosting recipe.
-I include my favorite vanilla frosting recipe with the tutorial instructions below.
+None of this would be possible without a dependable vanilla frosting recipe.
+I include my favorite vanilla buttercream recipe below—it’s a lot like my original vanilla buttercream recipe, but we use a higher volume of ingredients so there’s more frosting that you can use to pipe these beautiful roses!
 You need a strong, sturdy vanilla frosting that will hold its rose shape.
 This one does the trick and tastes pretty incredible too.
 It’s enough for a 2 layer cake with some rose detail on top or for 24 cupcakes.
-Feel free to reduce the recipe down if you need less frosting.
+You can always reduce the recipe down if you need less frosting.

-I encourage you to get in the kitchen and try something new.
+I encourage you to try something new with these!
 Perhaps something that’s intimidated you in the past?
 I’m definitely one of those bakers who ran for the hills when it came to decorating cakes and cupcakes.
-But after discovering that HEY it really isn’t that hard at all, my confidence got a lil’ boost and now I can decorate a beautiful rose cake almost as fab as the pros.
+But after discovering that it really isn’t that hard at all, my confidence got a little boost and now I can decorate a beautiful rose cake almost as fabulous as the professionals.

 Learn how to pipe a two-toned frosting rose with this recipe and video tutorial.
 It’s easier than you think!